bafarris/poli179/README.md

 The dataset containing all of the human coders' sentiment scores from the entirety of the Cochrane et al. study is located in this repository under data/fullCodingData.csv.
 It was originally accessed through this GitHub repository: https://github.com/ccochrane/emotionTranscripts?tab=readme-ov-file

 The dataset that contains the segments of speech text and their corresponding human-assigned sentiment scores is located in this repository under data/w2vScores.csv.
+It has 1020 rows, 16 columns, and is 486 KB.
 This is the dataset primarily used for our coding purposes.
 It was originally accessed through this GitHub repository: https://github.com/ccochrane/emotionTranscripts?tab=readme-ov-file

-#### Dataset 2
-The second dataset contains the coder’s sentiment scores and is 132 KB with 1,020 rows by 39 columns.

-The observations will be the sentiment scores.
-We hope to compare the accuracy of the sentiment scores that our model generated to the accuracy scores from the coders from the study.

 ## Methodology